GravityPDF/gravity-pdf-documentation/docs/v5/get_data_class.md

 ## Source Code

-This method is located in `api.php` and the data class can be found in `src/helper/Helper_Data.php`
+This method is located in `api.php`, and the data class can be found in `src/helper/Helper_Data.php`